 Tax rates, wage thresholds and deduction

-The payroll tax rate is calculated on the Australia wide annual wages (or group wages), this means, your wages before the deduction entitlement is subtracted.
+The payroll tax rate is determined based on the Australia wide annual wages (or group wages) paid, this means, your wages before the deduction entitlement is subtracted.

 When contacting us please provide your South Australian Taxpayer Number (if known), ABN, and organisation name.

 |fax||(08) 8226 3805|

 You can reach us during business hours: 8:30am - 5:00pm (South Australian time), Monday to Friday (excluding public holidays).